maciejolszanski/YT-channels-analysis/README.md

 DAG created for this project consists of 6 steps:
 ![yt-dag-image](images/airflow_DAG.png)

-Steps get_search_data, get_channels_data and get_videos data are run sequentially becouse they depend on outputs of the previous one (To search channels data we have to fetch search data earlier).
+Steps get_search_data, get_channels_data and get_videos data are run sequentially becouse they depend on outputs of the previous one (To search channels data I have to fetch search data earlier).
 Steps uploading data to Azure Blob Storage are run in parallel - they upload data fetched by all the previous steps.

 This DAG is scheduled to run daily.

 ## Azure Data Factory Pipeline
 ### Linked Service
-We need two Linked Services.
+I need two Linked Services.
 One of Storage type and one of Compute type.

 Storage type Linked Service should point to Storage Account.
 I chose authentication via Account Key, but you can choose any type you want.